dhibbin/LexiSelect/docs/design documents/Key Decisions.md

 - Therefore, I should focus on developing a front end specifically for this project, since most of the features will come from being able to visually interact with token probabilities and seeing potential paths for text generation

 Should this be developed as a browser extension?
+## Week 2

+Which JS framework to use?
+- See [Investigating JS Frameworks]
+- Conclusion: VueJS is probably the best option for this project